jvivianwang/SpaceTrader/README.md

 Jiawei 1/29/20:
 [What I've done:]
--Create button so that you can select difficulty and animation for the skill panel droping down.
+-Create button so that you can select difficulty and animation for the skillImage panel droping down.
 -Organize more in the src folder.
 -Create YellowButton,java so that you can use the same style button later.